Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Results and Discussion

 Considering that both film and substrate thicknesses have an impact on the thermoelastic loss, we note that certain film to substrate thickness ratios may cause the thermoelastic loss to be one of the main energy dissipation mechanisms in the system.
+These results highlight a remarkable difference with other dissipation mechanisms, such as mechanical loss and thermoelastic loss due to statistical fluctuations, where the loss factor is intrinsic to the material and independent of the system's volume.
+Themoelastic loss due to thermal expansion mismatch depends on the system's volume.